 If you’ve ever taken a trip to downtown York, it’s hard to miss the glow of the vintage bulbs on the Sylvia Theater.

-The building is a staple to the county seat of York County.
+The building is a staple to downtown York.
 The building has stood as part of of the downtown for more than 100 years.
 After a devastating fire, Mr. George O’Leary build the Shandon Hotel at 27 and 29 N Congress Street.
 It later became home to the Feinstein’s Department Store and then the T.M Dobson Dry Goods Company.

 The building first held movies from 1926 to 1933, but it soon became retail once again.